Skip to content

 Tracks conversation progress within a room.
 Stored in Room.metadata["_conversation_state"] and round-trips through JSON cleanly.

-from roomkit import ConversationState, get_conversation_state, set_conversation_state
+from roomkit.orchestration import ConversationState, get_conversation_state, set_conversation_state

 # Read state from a room